dlt-hub/dlt/docs/website/docs/walkthroughs/adjust-a-schema.md

 ```

 For some reason, you'd rather deal with a single JSON (or struct) column.
 Just declare the `white`
-column as `json`, which will instruct `dlt` not to flatten it (or not convert into child table in
+column as `json`, which will instruct `dlt` not to flatten it (or not convert into nested table in
 case of a list).
 Do the same with `black` column:

 ```yaml